apicraft/detroit2014/OpeningSession.md

 ## Open Space Facts

 It is called Open Space Technology.

-Open Space has developed over a period of time starting in 1985.
+Open Space has developed since 1985.

 It has been used all over the world with groups from five to two thousand.